PRACTICAL INFORMATION / STUDENTS

 For students in our “Health Engineering in Montpellier” program, the academic year is punctuated by two key events:

 The schedule,including class weeks, breaks, internships, and exams.
-To learn more about our academic calendar, check out the currentyear’s schedulefor L2, L3, M1, and M2.
+To learn everything about our academic structure, check out ourcalendar for thecurrent academicyearfor L2, L3, M1, and M2.

-Exam schedule: The dates are listed in the academic calendar, but you can also find theexam proceduresas approved by the University of Montpellier for this academic year.
+Exam scheduling: The dates are listed in the academic calendar, but you can also find theexam proceduresas approved by the University of Montpellier for this academic year.

 BDEISM

-If there is a problem, currently enrolled students may file a complaint, as provided for by the university.
+If a problem arises, currently enrolled students may file a complaint, as provided for by the university.

 Charter on Scientific Integrity

-Researchers face increasingly complex situations stemming, in particular, from changes in the conduct of scientific research (internationalization, use of digital technology), pressure from evaluations, as well as publication constraints and the selective nature of funding applications.
-Therefore, researchers and faculty members must adopt a commitment to scientific integrity in the conduct of their research activities and within the framework of research training and research-based education.
+Researchers are facing increasingly complex situations related, in particular, to changes in the conduct of scientific research (internationalization, use of digital technology), the pressure of evaluations, as well as publication constraints and the selective nature of funding applications.
+Therefore, researchers and faculty members must adopt an approach based on scientific integrity in the conduct of their research activities and within the framework of research training and research-based learning.

 On January 30, 2017, the University of Montpellier,through its Board of Trustees,adopted a Charter of Best Practices in Scientific Integrity to promote a genuine culture of scientific integrity.
-It commits the entire UM research community to adopting transparent and responsible practices based on the following guiding principles:
+It calls on the entire UM research community to adopt transparent and responsible practices based on the following guiding principles:

-- sound management of research funds and ensuring objectivity, independence, and impartiality vis-à-vis funding agencies.
+• the sound management of research funds and ensuring objectivity, independence, and impartiality with respect to funding agencies.